Snowblind019/AWS-Journeys-Edge/README.md

 ### 2026-07-02

 3.6 done — DNS Firewall, Network Firewall, and Gateway Load Balancer.
 Built a Route 53 DNS Firewall block rule (bad domain returns NXDOMAIN on the resolver path) and mapped the inspection tiers: Network Firewall as the AWS-managed L3-L7 backstop for what bypasses DNS, and GWLB for inserting a third-party vendor appliance inline via GENEVE.

+### 2026-07-02

+3.7 done — hybrid connectivity encryption (MACsec, IPsec over DX, VPN).
+Started from the wrong assumption that Direct Connect is encrypted (it is private, not encrypted), then compared MACsec at L2 (near line rate, dedicated-only, link not journey) against IPsec VPN over DX at L3 (end-to-end, ~1.25 Gbps per tunnel), with VPN over the internet as the encrypted DX failover.